A Data-Efficient Visual-Audio Representation with Intuitive Fine-tuning for Voice-Controlled Robots: Experiments

-We evaluate the performance of all the methods on three different robotic platforms: TurtleBot, Kuka, and iTHOR.
-In all environments, after hearing a sound command, the robots must learn exploration skills and approach the corresponding objects.
-All the robots are equipped with a monocular uncalibrated RGB camera for robot perception.
-See Appendix~\ref{sec:robotic_environment} for detailed descriptions and visualizations.
+\textbf{Robotic environments:} We evaluate the performance of all the methods on three different robotic environments: iTHOR, Desk, and Row.
+In all environments, the perception of the robot comes from a monocular uncalibrated RGB camera, and the robot must fulfill the sound command.
+See Appendix~\ref{sec:robotic_environment} for details.